AKSW/docs.ontowiki.net/Extensions.md

 This example seems rather complex but this way you will get all possibilities of a extension.
 You can see that one extension folder (files) contains a controller and multiple modules and a plugin.
 The files ending in 'Controller.php', 'Module.php' etc will be included by the extension Manager and the contained Controller and Modules etc. will be instantiated and handled accordingly.
-The configuration that is stored in 'default.ini' is available in all of the extensions.
+The configuration that is stored in 'doap.n3' is available in all of the extensions.
 The 'files.ini' in the parent folder can contain customized configurations that overrides the default settings; that way you have these local changes independent from our source code versioning.
 The filename of that local ini must be the name of the extension.
 Then you will notice the files ending in ".phtml": these are Zend templates.